matco/badminton/README.md

 ## Features

 Here are the best features of the app:
-- Choose type of match (double or single)
+- Choose the type of match (double or single)
-- Choose number of sets
+- Choose a number of sets
-- Choose which player has service (you, opponent, or random)
+- Choose which player has service (you, your opponent, or random)
 - Display the boundaries of the court according to the type of match
 - Show the service corners and your position
 - Display match duration
 - Declares the winner of the match
-- Use menu (long press on "Up") to reset scores and start a new match
+- Use the menu (long press on "Up") to reset scores and start a new match
 - Save matches as Garmin Connect activities

 ## Installation